Marquinhos: Style of play

 In terms of his playing position, Marquinhos is predominantly deployed as a central defender, but has also been used at right-back and in a central or defensive midfield role.
 He is noted for his anticipation, pace, and intelligence, as well as his technical skills, composure, passing ability, elegance on the ball, and confidence in possession, which enables him to break down attacks and subsequently play the ball out or start offensive plays from the back.

 On signing for Roma, Marquinhos described himself as a quick player, with a good positional sense, who wins back a lot of balls, and who can impose himself on a game due to his ability to start attacking plays from the back.
 He named Thiago Silva as his role model.
 In March 2015, Marquinhos told FourFourTwo that he compensated for his average height for a defender by honing his strength and timing, attributes he learnt from PSG assistant manager Claude Makélélé.
 He praised manager Laurent Blanc, a former defender himself, for encouraging the PSG defenders to attack in set pieces and teaching them the correct positioning in that situation.

 Fellow Roma defender Nicolás Burdisso said in August 2012 that Marquinhos was "a little phenomenon.
 He has speed, heading ability, he knows what to do, he is humble.
 He is a little Thiago Silva".

 In January 2014, Marquinhos was named by British newspaper The Observer as one of the ten most promising young players in Europe.
 They wrote, "He has the temperament to remain undaunted, the talent to succeed, and could benefit from playing alongside his club team-mate, Thiago Silva, with whom he enjoys a solid understanding at wealthy Paris Saint-Germain."

 Personal life

 In May 2015, Marquinhos told Le Parisien that he had become engaged to Brazilian singer and reality television contestant Carol Cabrino.
 He proposed to her underneath the Eiffel Tower.
 They had a civil wedding in June 2016.
 Their daughter was born on 1 November 2017, with Cabrino having gone early into labour while watching Marquinhos playing a Champions League match against Anderlecht at the Parc des Princes.
-Their son was born in December 2019.
+Their second child was born in December 2019, and their third in April 2022.

 During a match between PSG and Nantes on 14 March 2021, Marquinhos' parents were held hostage in a robbery.
-His teammate Ángel Di María was in a similar situation, with his family being hostage in a robbery as well.
+This came alongside teammate Ángel Di María's family being held hostage in a robbery at the same time.